5 Benefits of Adding Tax Audit Protection

 What is not covered by tax audit protection products?

-While audit protection offers numerous benefits, it’s essential to be transparent about what it does not cover.
-Both services provide audit assistance but have coverage limitations.
-Typically, audit protection does not cover situations involving fraud, intentional misrepresentation, or illegal activities.
+While audit protection offers meaningful support it’s essential to be transparent about what it does not cover.
+Both services provide audit assistance but have coverage limitations that should be clearly communicated to clients.

 Scroll to Top